-4.16 Maintenance
+4.15 Maintenance

-Use the Maintenance menu items to display and configure basic configurations of the Managed Switch.
+Use the Maintenance menu items to display and configure basic configurations of the Industrial Managed Switch.
 Under maintenance, the following topics are provided to back up, upgrade, save and restore the configuration.
 This section has the following items:

-Save Configuration Save Running-config from the RAM to FLASH Factory Default You can reset the configuration of the switch on this page.
+Factory Default You can reset the configuration of the switch on this page.
 Reboot Switch You can restart the switch on this page.
 After restart, the switch will boot normally.
 Backup Manager You can back up the switch configuration.
 Upgrade Manager You can upgrade the switch configuration.
-Dual Image Select active or backup image on this Page.
+Dual Image Select active or backup image on this page.